rook/rook/Documentation/CRDs/Object-Storage/ceph-object-store-crd.md

 5. Verify object consistency
 6. Update CR health status check

-Rook-Ceph always keeps the bucket and the user for the health check, it just does a PUT and GET of an s3 object since creating a bucket is an expensive operation.
+The Rook Ceph operator always keeps the bucket and the user for the health check, it just does a PUT and GET of an s3 object since creating a bucket is an expensive operation.

 ## Security settings